What the EU AI Act's August 2026 Deadline Actually Changes

 Engagements are scoped before they begin.
-Work is conducted in English or Arabic depending on client preference and regulatory context.
+Delivered in English or Arabic.

 “His successful execution of several projects utilizing Artificial Intelligence and Machine Learning methodologies to assess key concepts in international relations showcased his ability to organize complex data, extract meaningful insights, and drive technological advancements.”